ingwerludwig/graha-sarjana-kost-backend/README.md

     ```sh
     composer install
     ```
-5. In your cloned proejct, setup your .env to your local configuration
+5. In your cloned project, setup your .env to your local configuration

 6. Generate JWT Secret on your app in terminal
     ```sh